viant/dbsync/README.md

 #### ORDER/GROUP BY position support

-Some dataase do not support GROUP/ORDER BY position, in that case actual unaliased expression has to be used resource.positionReference informs query builder if databae vendor support this option.
+Some database do not support GROUP/ORDER BY position, in that case actual unaliased expression has to be used resource.positionReference informs query builder if databae vendor support this option.

 - source.positionReference flags if source database support GROUP/ORDER BY position